Expert medical and surgical care in Thailand

 Months 3–6

 Strengthening intensifies with resistance exercises targeting the rotator cuff and scapular stabilisers.
-Return to sport and heavy manual activity is typically permitted from four to six months, guided by tear size, repair integrity, and rehabilitation progress.
+Return to sport and heavy manual activity is typically permitted from four to six months1,2, guided by tear size, repair integrity, and rehabilitation progress.
+Superior Capsular Reconstruction follows a more conservative schedule, with lower strength targets and a slower return to overhead and loaded activity.

 Pain Relief Significant reduction in shoulder pain